 We now conclude the proof of the theorem.

-\begin{proof}[Proof of Theorem~\ref{cpctend}] Let $\Gamma$ be a Cayley--Abels graph for $G/M$, choosing a vertex stabiliser $U/M$ so that $(K/M,U/M)$ is a TMS pair for $G/M$, and let $\Gamma^K$ be the graph of fixed points of $K$ acting on $\Gamma$.
+\begin{proof}[Proof of Theorem~\ref{cpctend}] Choose a compact open subgroup $U/M$ of the quotient group $G/M$ such that $(K/M,U/M)$ is a TMS pair for $G/M$, let $\Gamma$ be a Cayley--Abels graph for $G/M$ with vertex set $G/U$, and let $\Gamma^K$ be the graph of fixed points of $K$ acting on $\Gamma$.
 Without loss of generality, $M = \bigcap_{g \in G}gUg\inv$.
 Then by Lemma~\ref{lem:tms_separated}(ii), there is an almost separated subset of $V\Gamma$ that is infinite with infinite complement.
 Moreover, by Lemma~\ref{lem:tms_separated}(i), $G/M$ does not act geometrically on a line.
 We deduce that $G/M$ acts arc-geometrically on a leafless tree $T$ that is not a line, and we have an action as in case (ii) or (iii) of Proposition~\ref{prop:tree_dense}, with compact open arc stabilisers.
 In particular, the kernel $N/M$ of this action is compact, and on the other hand any compact normal subgroup of $G$ has bounded orbits, so is contained in $N$.
 Thus $N$ is the largest compact normal subgroup of $G$, and we note that $\Ends G \cong \Ends G/N$ as $G$-spaces.
 From now on we can pass to the quotient $G/N$, so we assume $G$ has no nontrivial compact normal subgroups; in particular, $M = \triv$.
 We also note via Lemma~\ref{lem:tms_technicalities}(iii) that $(K,V)$ is a TMS pair for every open subgroup $V$ contained in a conjugate of $U$.